 DWI Case Work

 A DWI defense paralegal may conduct interviews of the offender and any witnesses.
 He or she will take statements, compile evidence and case documents, create case files and organize all facts and materials into a comprehensive timeline of events.
-If a DWI paralegal is involved in prosecution of DWI cases resulting in personal injury or property damage, that paralegal will conduct such interviews and provide the same type of services for the prosecution.
+If a DWI paralegal is involved in the prosecution of DWI cases resulting in personal injury or property damage, that paralegal will conduct such interviews and provide the same type of services for the prosecution.

-As part of a prosecution case, such as one involving personal injury or property damage resulting from a DWI offender’s actions, the paralegal may draft pleadings such as the summons, complaint and associated affidavits.
+As part of a prosecution case, such as one involving personal injury or property damage resulting from a DWI offender’s actions, the paralegal may draft pleadings such as the summons, complaint, and associated affidavits.

-If the paralegal is working on the side of the DWI defense, their duties may include investigation of the allegations against the accused offender and development of responses to those allegations, summons and other court actions of a DWI case.
+If the paralegal is working on the side of the DWI defense, their duties may include investigation of the allegations against the accused offender and development of responses to those allegations, summons, and other court actions of a DWI case.
 There may be pleading indexes to create and maintain, calendaring of hearing dates to adhere to and update, and filing deadlines to meet.

 Discovery Phase Work

 Discovery can occupy much of the time of a paralegal career.
-This is the phase wherein the DWI paralegal may aid lawyers in drafting of interrogatories, requests for production, requests for admissions and other discovery actions.
+This is the phase wherein the DWI paralegal may aid lawyers in drafting of interrogatories, requests for production, requests for admissions, and other discovery actions.

-The discovery phase also involves legal research, analysis of issues and writing of memos based upon associated legal and case research.
-Factual research is a heavy part of a DWI paralegal’s work load.
-To be successful, a good paralegal will need to be able to assess needed information and where to gather those details, often involving outside resources and experts such as newspapers, databanks, police agencies, statisticians, fire departments, the media and trade associations.
+The discovery phase also involves legal research, analysis of issues, and writing of memos based upon associated legal and case research.
+Factual research is a heavy part of a DWI paralegal’s workload.
+To be successful, a good paralegal will need to be able to assess needed information and where to gather those details, often involving outside resources and experts such as newspapers, databanks, police agencies, statisticians, fire departments, the media, and trade associations.
 Of course, the internet plays a large role in paralegal research.

 Within discovery, the paralegal will create and manage indexes of all details and files.
 They organize case files which can become quite large and detailed.
-Paralegals ensure calendars are maintained, organize and analyze materials, prepare deposition summaries, gain and provide summation of medical files and conduct other organizational and research tasks.
+Paralegals ensure calendars are maintained, organize and analyze materials, prepare deposition summaries, gain and provide a summation of medical files and conduct other organizational and research tasks.

 If a DWI case is going to trial, the DWI paralegal becomes one of the legal team’s most critical members.
 The paralegal goes to court with attorneys each day and ensures everything is ready and fully accessible for trial use.
-Paralegals prepare exhibits, evidence and documents for lawyer reference and use in court, even ensuring that the materials and documents are transported to the courtroom and set up before case particulars arrive.
+Paralegals prepare exhibits, evidence, and documents for lawyer reference and use in court, even ensuring that the materials and documents are transported to the courtroom and set up before case particulars arrive.